SECTION 3 Standard Event Rules

 Part C: Qualifying

 a.
-Order determined based on the finish in the last event held in the series.
-Drivers that did not participate in the previous race first, followed in reverse finishing order of the last event.
+Order determined by the finish in the last event held in the series.
+Drivers that did not participate in the previous race qualify first, followed in reverse finishing order of the last event.

 b.
 Each driver will complete 4 laps, total time will determine the qualifying order.
 If two or more drivers have identical times, the driver with the fastest single lap gets the position.

 a.
 Group qualifying with the groups randomly chosen.

 b.
 Each group will drive for 30 seconds in each lane, with an orderly rotation.

 c.
 The fastest individual lap by each driver will determine the order.
 If two or more drivers have identical times, the driver who posted the time first gets the position.

 Part D: Heat Round

 1. Heats will be filled in one of three ways, to be selected by the computer following qualifying:

 b.
 Fastest to slowest grouped together, lane selection will be randomly chosen, slower heats race first. (when there are fewer than 12 drivers, the 4 car heats

 c.
 Driver's Choice: Starting with the slowest qualifier, each driver will choose the heat and lane they wish to start from.